SportWizard/Learning/Deep Learning/Autoencoder.md

 # What is autoencoder?
-Autoencoder is an architecture and technique used in [[Machine Learning]] that implements non-linear dimension reduction on data samples using neural network
+Autoencoder is an architecture and technique used in [[Deep Learning]] that implements non-linear dimension reduction on data samples using neural network

 # How it works?
 - Uses an encoder (created using [[Fully Connected Neural Network]]) to reduce the dimension of the data